-These showy plants are a striking addition to any garden and add a nice element of vertical colour.
-The foliage grows in a thick rosette, below the blooms.
-Foxgloves, or digitalis look best grouped toward the back of a bed, where the tall blossoms will brighten any spot.
-It is a vigorous, long blooming plant.
+These tall, showy plants are a striking addition to the garden because they add a nice element of vertical colour.
+Foxgloves, or Digitalis look best grouped toward the middle or back of a bed, where their tall blossoms will create moments of joy.

 Plant Foxgloves into well drained soil, water in and keep moist in active growth.
 They should be sheltered from the hot afternoon sun.
 This short lived perennial sets viable seed which can be left to naturalise, or collected for sowing.
 They will flower from the seed in their second year.

 The individual flowers are about the size and shape of a thimble.
 Fairies are said to have sewn gloves for foxes from their petals, so they could sneak in and steal the chickens.

 Supplied as: Pots